Financial-Times/content-k8s-provisioner/README.md

 After rotating the TLS assets, there are some **important** manual steps that should be done:

-1. Update locally the `CA` certificate for the API server of this cluster
-    1. Check where you have checked out the [content-k8s-auth-setup](https://github.com/Financial-Times/content-k8s-auth-setup) repository.
-    You can do this by running ```echo $KUBECONFIG```.
-This should point to the folder where you have the repo cloned
-    1. Create a new branch in this repository
-    1. copy the `ca.pem` from the `credentials` folder into the repository under `ca/$cluster-name`
 1. Validate that the login using the backup token works.
 Using the **new token** from the output, check the `kubectl-login config` on how to check this.
 If this validation doesn't work, there must be something wrong.
 Check the Troubleshooting section.
-1. Commit the new file in the `content-k8s-auth-setup`, push the branch & create a PR for it.
 1. Update the backup token access in the LP note `kubectl-login config`.
 You can find the new token value in the provisioner output:
         ```
         backup-access token value is: .....